CacharyT/Nike-Global-Sales-Dashboard/README.md

 # Nike-Global-Sales-Dashboard

+## Description

-A insightful and visually appealing dashboard of Nike sales for 2024.
+A simple but insightful dashboard visualizing various information regarding Nike Global sales in 2024.

+## Authors

+Cachary Tolentino

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details

+## Data Source

+The dataset was sourced from [@Ayush_Panwar](https://www.kaggle.com/ayushcx).
+The dataset is under a MIT license.